libor-m/ngs-course/04-project-management.rst

 Here you will learn several concepts needed for running real projects:

-- use one screen sessions per project (if you're juggling more projects)
+- use one screen session per project (if you're juggling more projects)
 - keep your code in a text file
 - keep your data files separate from your code
 - make your intent more legible by wrapping code in functions and script files